Table of contents

 Social media monitoring

 Social monitoring is the first step to social media intelligence.
-The act of monitoring social media websites is a way of utilizing various tools to gather data from posts and conversations happening on social networks.
+Monitoring social media websites involves using various tools to gather data from posts and conversations on social networks.

 Social listening